JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 - [`entropy_tsallis`](@ref), which uses the output of [`probabilities`](@ref), or a set of pre-computed [`Probabilities`](@ref), to calculate Tsallis entropies.
 - Convenience functions for commonly used methods appear throughout the documentation.

-These functions dispatch on the probability estimators listed [here](@ref estimators).
+These functions dispatch on the probability estimators listed [here](@ref estimators), and are used behind the scenes by many of the [Shannon entropy](@ref shannon_entropy) convenience methods.

-*Note: there are fewer probability estimators than there are Shannon entropy estimators, because some Shannon entropy are indirect, in the sense that they don't explicitly compute probability distributions*
+*Note: there are fewer probability estimators than there are Shannon entropy estimators, because some Shannon entropy estimators are indirect, in the sense that they don't explicitly compute probability distributions*.

+## Input data

+### Temporal (1D) data

+In this package, [probability](@ref estimators), [generalized entropy](@ref generalized_entropy) and [Shannon entropy](@ref shannon_entropy) estimators assume that temporal data is represented by the `Dataset`-type from [`DelayEmbeddings.jl`](https://github.com/JuliaDynamics/DelayEmbeddings.jl), where each observation is a D-dimensional data point.
+See the [`DynamicalSystems.jl` documentation](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) for more info.
+Univariate timeseries given as
+`AbstractVector{<:Real}` also work with some estimators, but are treated differently based on which method for probability/entropy estimation is applied.

+### Spatiotemporal (2D and higher) data

+The [`SpatialSymbolicPermutation`](@ref) probability estimator handles probability and entropy computations for arbitrary -dimensional data (e.g. 2D images, 3D images).
+These data should be provided as `AbstractArray{T, N}` where `N` is the dimension of the data.